ggand0/ggando-website/content/blog/appstore.md

 Once your app is approved, it should appear on the App Store within 24 hours.
 Cheers!

 For reference, [here's the link to my app](https://apps.apple.com/us/app/viewskater/id6745068907) if you want to check it out.

+---

+### Bonus: Automating the Tedious Parts

+After repeating this process a few times, I generated a shell script with GPT to automate the bundling, signing, packaging, and uploading steps.

+➡️ [Here’s the script as a GitHub Gist](https://gist.github.com/ggand0/0f6c266a999cf9b03f9ca560352c2bb0) — edit the constants at the top before running.